lidialosavio-dotcom/crypto_fraud_stGNN/README.md

-# Pump & Dump Detection Paper
+# Fraud Detection in Cryptocurrency Markets with Spatio-Temporal Graph Neural Networks --- SDS2026 Conference Paper

 This repository contains the code used to build the datasets and reproduce the experiments for the paper:
 "Fraud Detection in Cryptocurrency Markets with Spatio-Temporal Graph Neural Networks".